trifectatechfoundation/teach-rs/slides/G-ffi.md

 ---
 layout: default
 ---
-# Goal: call code written in C (or other languages)
+# Why do languages talk with each other?

+- You get an ecosystem for free
+- The other language has capabilities (performance, hardware access) that you don't

+---
+layout: default
+---
+# Tight langugage coupling

 Many languages can use code written in other languages

 - JVM: Java, Scala, and Kotlin
 - BEAM VM: Erlang and Elixir
+- Bare Metal: Zig, D and Nim can import C code

 The compiler checks names and types.

 ---
 layout: default
 ---
-# Why we cannot import C
+# Rust cannot "just" import C code

-- Languages like Zig, D and Nim can import C code
 - Idiomatic C is not idiomatic Rust
 - C code cannot provide the guarantees that Rust expects
 - maintaining half of a C compiler is not fun

+Hence, a much looser coupling:

+- generate assembly that is similar to what C generates
+- have the linker stitch everything together

 ---
 layout: default
 ---
 <img src="https://faultlore.com/blah/c-isnt-a-language/abi-kiss.png" class="ml-50 h-120 rounded shadow" />

 ---
 layout: default